ShroukAShehata/Drinks-Quality-Classification-Project/README.md

 # Drinks-Quality-Classification-Project
-Machine Learning project for classification of drinks quality based on it's components, with merging more than classifier model to optimize output using sickit-learn.
+Machine Learning project for classification of drinks quality based on it's components, with merging more than classifier model to optimize output using sickit-learn , seaborn for visualization , pandas for data analysis